Bangladesh International School, Dammam

-Bangladesh International School Dammam is an English medium international school located in Dammam, Eastern Province, Saudi Arabia.
+Bangladesh International School, Dammam is a CAIE embassy school in Dammam, Eastern Province, Saudi Arabia.

 Establishment

-The school was established on 1 January 1987.
-H. E. Hedayet Ahmed, then Ambassador of Bangladesh, who proposed the school as a part of the education and cultural wing of the Bangladesh Embassy in Saudi Arabia.
-The school is run by a school management committee, which is elected by the school parents.
-The school has nearly 1,400 students from Bangladesh, India, Sri Lanka, Egypt, Eritrea, Ethiopia, Pakistan, Sudan and other countries.
+The school was established on 1 February 1987 by H. E. Hedayet Ahmed, the ambassador of Bangladesh to Saudi Arabia at the time, who proposed the school as part of the education and cultural wing of the Bangladesh Embassy in Saudi Arabia.
+The school has since remained central to expatriate education in the region.
+The school has nearly 1,400 students from Bangladesh, India, Sri Lanka, Egypt, Eritrea, Ethiopia, Pakistan, Sudan, and Yemen among other countries.
+The school is run by a management committee elected by the students' parents.